 Thinking about ... connector resistance

-In the paragliding world, we regularly use connectors to link our different supports: glider, harness, rescue risers, rescue, spreaders.
+In the world of paragliding, we regularly use connectors to link our various pieces of equipment: wing, harness, reserve risers, reserve parachute, and spreaders.

 They come in different shapes: square, trapezoid, oval, triangular, etc., in different materials: metal, textile (Dyneema), etc., and with different operating modes: self-locking, anti-reverse, etc.